Jagdadler0/Muller_sitzplatz/README.md

 ## Process
 1. We wrote the Promt by hand
 2. Translated the Prompt via DeepL in the Schwarz Digits/ Lidl translator
-3. We pasted the Promt up until the functionality into DeepSeek's V3 and R1 Model with Reasoning turned on and copied
+3. We pasted the Promt into DeepSeek's V3 and R1 Model with Reasoning turned on.
+The functions were given bit by bit which lead to 11 different versions
+4. We send the code to ChatGPT o4 mini to function as a reviewer

-## Promt
+## Original Promt

 ### German
 Ich möchte, dass du mir ein Programm in Java schreibst.